cirofabianbermudez/nvim/doc/systemverilog_docs.md

 - Execution of a `program` ends when
   - All `initial` blocks in `program`/`module` reach end of code block, or `$finish` is executed

-Execition of a subroutine ends when one of
+Execution of a subroutine ends when one of

 - `endtask`, `endfunction` is encountered
 - `return` is executed